An Alcoholic’s Journey from Near-death to Nirvana

 Sketch of Tomas Chavez by Esteban Villa

-This little sketch is by Esteban Villa, an original founder of the famed Royal Chicano Air Force (some have said Air Farce and there was no shortage of surrealism nor absurdity … Chicano Air Force, indeed!)
-Dr. Villa was also a muralist, printmaker, and a dedicated activist for Cesar Chavez' United Farm Workers Union.
-What a nice little gift from this kind and kreative vato as we sat reminiscing about political art, beautiful women, and the old days in The Valley.
+This little sketch is by Esteban Villa, an original founder of the famed Royal Chicano Air Force.
+Dr. Villa was a muralist, printmaker, and a dedicated activist for Cesar Chavez' United Farm Workers Union.
+What a nice little gift from this visionary vato as we sat reminiscing about political art, beautiful women, and the old days in The Valley.
 He was from Tulare, a stone’s throw from Fresburg.

 Reader Feedback